 Around the back, an F1-style shark fin sits above the engine compartment and divides the rear end, while a huge rear diffuser and retractable rear spoiler are also present to provide plenty of downforce.
 Active aero is found at the front too, with an extending front splitter and movable flaps positioned over the front wheels.
 The body itself is a carbon-fibre monocoque, but Mercedes has not revealed how much the AMG One concept weighs.

-The car makes use of adjustable coil-over suspension with push-rod spring struts, carbon ceramic brakes, and the traction control system is adjustable in three ways: at start-up, the system is switched on completely, but a ‘Sport Handling Mode’ raises the threshold before computer assistance steps it.
-The traction control system can be switched off entirely, too.
+The car sits on adjustable coil-over suspension with push-rod spring struts and carbon ceramic brakes, and the traction control also has three stages of adjustability.
+From start-up, the system is switched on completely, but a ‘Sport Handling Mode’ raises the threshold before computer assistance steps in.
+For those brave (or talented) enough, the system can also be deactivated completely.

 Is the Mercedes-AMG One a bargain Formula 1 car for the road at £2.4 million?
 Tell us what you think below…